modal-inria/MixtComp/README.md

 Compiling R packages requires [Rtools](https://cran.r-project.org/bin/windows/Rtools/).

 # Build and install

+TODO: update this section with correct information once the build system has completely been converted to CMake.

 After the initial `git --clone`, or after any update via `git pull` for example, the code must be rebuilt.
 To handle the various dependencies correctly, it is necessary to rebuild MixtComp by calling `./mcUpdate.sh` which is in the same directory as this present document.
 The script will clean just enough location to ensure a proper build without taking too long to complete.